marksg07/pillardance/README.md

 ![Demo (using manual mode)](https://i.imgur.com/KQH0oYo.gif)

+This is a demo of normal use of the script.
+This shows off the manual mode of pillar dancing.
+You can see that when the second hobgoblin comes into view on the bottom left, the pillar dance stops, as moving would take me closer to it.

 ![Demo pt.
 2 (automatic direction changing)](https://i.imgur.com/KQH0oYo.gif)

+This shows off the automatic direction switching.
+You can see that when we encounter the rat in the direction we were previously moving, we switch direction automatically.

 To use, you have to put the contents of the `pillardance.lua` script in your crawl RC file, inside a pair of curly braces {}, like: